mohan-padmapriya/qule-for-drug-discovery/readme.md

 Qule is a quantum enhanced AI driven drug design tool.
 It implements a quantum generator (may be run on AWS Braket) and classical discriminator and a classical reward network.

-This library refers to the following source code.
+This library is built on the following projects.
 * [yongqyu/MolGAN-pytorch](https://github.com/yongqyu/MolGAN-pytorch)
 * [Jundeli/quantum-gan](https://github.com/jundeli/quantum-gan)